 Background Information

 The south-central highlands of Ethiopia comprise one of the largest and least-studied mountain systems in Africa.
 These highlands are home to Bale Mountains National Park (BMNP), a world-renowned biodiversity hotspot that possesses habitat for numerous endemic and endangered species entirely unique to the region.
 The park and its surrounding area is also home to approximately 30,000 indigenous pastoralists, who have a long history of managing high-elevation Ericaceous shrublands with intentional burning.
 However, these fires may lead to unintended consequences, such as increased soil erosion and reduced habitat for endangered species such as the Mountain Nyala.
 Cessation of traditional burning as a management practice could lead to shrub encroachment into Afro-alpine plant communities, reduced forage production for livestock, and accumulation of fuel loads that could support catastrophic fires when the shrublands eventually burn.
-As a result, both BMNP and local conservation organizations need comprehensive records of the timing and spatial extent of past fires—as well as detection of trends in how burned areas are changing with increasing human populations, climate change, and other factors—in order to inform sustainable management of natural resources and the social-ecological systems they support.
+As a result, both BMNP and local conservation organizations need comprehensive records of the timing and spatial extent of past fires, as well as detection of trends in how burned areas are changing with increasing human populations, climate change, and other factors, in order to inform sustainable management of natural resources and the social-ecological systems they support.

 [Will include all citations for background information in final draft]